Block fees: Frequently asked questions

 - Can any criminal lawyer accept block fee certificates?

-- Yes, any criminal lawyer on LAO’s criminal panel can accept block fee-eligible certificates, assuming they have met the appropriate panel standards.
+Yes, any lawyer authorized to provide criminal legal aid services can accept block fee-eligible certificates, assuming they have met the appropriate standards.

 Block fee charges and proceedings